padeir0/anu/readme.md

 # Type System <a name="typesystem"/>
 ## Type Canonicalization <a name="typecanonicalization"/>

+ - _Identical_ options inside a sum type are canonicalized into a single option
+ - Inside a sum type `void` is discarded during canonicalization
+ - A product type with a single field is canonicalized to that field's type
+ - Inside a product type `nil` is discarded during canonicalization.
+ - An option is canonicalized into a sum `?T` becomes `nil | T`

 ## Type Identity <a name="typeidentity"/>

 Before two types can be compared for identity, they must first